 const element = <h1>Hello, world!</h1>;

-It's the guide I wish I had when I first started bringing React—and later Vue, Sass and other front-end technologies—into my own Django projects.
+It's the guide I wish I had when I first started bringing React—and later Vue, Sass, HTMX and other front-end technologies—into my own Django projects.
 It contains the knowledge I've accrued from 10+ years of working on Django projects big and small.

 Part 1 covers our big-picture setup.
 We'll discuss two common ways of organizing front-end code in a Django project—which we'll call server-first, and client-first.
 Then we'll outline why neither of these are perfect, and learn how a hybrid architecture can help provide us with the best of both worlds.

-Finally, in Part 4 we'll go deep on some real-world examples of a hybrid architecture.
-We'll discuss many of the common issues that come up and offer design patterns that help address them.
+In Part 4 we'll cover the real-world scenario of building hybrid React app in a Django project.
+We'll discuss many of the common issues that come up and offer patterns and code that help address them.

 Up next: Part 1: Organizing your Front-End Codebase in a Django Project.
 Or view the complete series below.

 The nuts and bolts of integrating our shiny new front-end pipeline into our Django project—and using it to create some simple "Hello World" applications with webpack, React, and Vue.

 Learning about hybrid applications by creating a single-page React app.
 Exploring the common issues that come up and how to solve them.

 Subscribe for Updates